Howard R. Johnson: Early career

 Howard Ravenscroft Johnson was born on June 18, 1903, in Maryland.
 His father was a shipbuilder in that state.
 Graduating from Central High School in Washington, D.C., Johnson attended the U.S. Naval Academy in Annapolis matriculating with the classes of 1926 and 1927.
 After two years he left the academy, and went to Texas, where he tried to become a pilot in the Army Air Corps.
 The instructors sent him away because of poor "side vision."
 Johnson stayed in the Army, however, and was stationed in the Panama Canal Zone, Fort Sill, Oklahoma and in China, before returning to his home state of Maryland, where he would be posted at Fort Meade.
 Before World War II broke out, Johnson, by then advancing in rank, was driving a jeep when it flipped over, severely injuring him.
 After he eventually recovered, his commanders offered him the chance to command the First Special Service Force, known as the "Black Devils."
 Johnson didn't think that it would ever be an effective fighting force.
 The unit went on to fight in World War II under command of Robert T. Frederick, earning recognition for its nighttime raids behind the German lines at Anzio Beach.
 Soon, his superiors gave him the opportunity to command another combat unit, the 501st Parachute Infantry Regiment (501st PIR).

+Johnson attended the Naval Academy for two years; he boxed while a midshipman.
+He had transferred to the Army after leaving Annapolis and had most recently been at the tank destroyer center before volunteering for parachute duty.
+His nickname among his men became "Jumping Johnson."
+He was a zealot on physical conditioning, for himself and everyone in his regiment, and personally led calisthenics, running and all other physical activities.
+He set a record for running up Currahee Mountain (which loomed over Camp Toccoa) and challenged anyone in the regiment to beat his time.
+A heavy punching bag hung outside his quarters, and when not punching that, Johnson could often be seen throwing his huge knife at hanging plywood replicas of Hitler and Hirohito.